 Dr Miriam Moffitt teaches church history at St Patrick’s College, Maynooth and is a member of the Centre for the Study of Irish Protestantism at Maynooth University.
 She is an expert on Irish church missions in the nineteenth and twentieth century and published The Society for Irish Church Missions to the Roman Catholics, 1846-1950 (Manchester University Press, 2010) and Soupers and jumpers: the protestant missions in Connemara, 1848-1937 (Nonsuch Publishing, Dublin, 2008)

 Dr Jennifer Redmond is lecturer in twentieth-century Irish history in the Department of History at Maynooth University.
-She is president of the Women’s History Association of Ireland and a member of the Royal Irish Academic Historical Studies Committee.
+She is a member of the Royal Irish Academic Historical Studies Committee and formerly president of the Women’s History Association of Ireland.
 She co-edited Sexual Politics in Modern Ireland (Irish Academic Press, Dublin, 2015) and is currently preparing a book on the discourses surrounding Irish female migration to Britain in the 1920s and 30s.

 Mr George Woodman worked as librarian in the Northern Ireland Assembly Library for over 30 years and is now undertaking an MA in church history at Nottingham University.
 He has written on Christian links between Britain and Ireland and Bohemia and Moravia, Nicholas Ferrar and the community of Little Gidding, and Bishop Richard Mant.